Tin(IV) chloride: Precursor to organotin compounds

 These organotin halides are useful precursors to catalysts (e.g., dibutyltin dilaurate) and polymer stabilizers.

 Organic synthesis

-SnCl4 is used in Friedel-Crafts reactions as a Lewis acid catalyst.
+SnCl4 is used in Friedel–Crafts reactions as a Lewis acid catalyst.
 For example, the acetylation of thiophene to give 2-acetylthiophene is promoted by tin(IV) chloride.
-Similarly, tin(IV) chloride is useful for the nitrations.
+Similarly, tin(IV) chloride is useful for nitrations.

 Safety

-Stannic chloride was used as a chemical weapon in World War I, as it formed an irritating (but non-deadly) dense smoke on contact with air: it was substituted for by a mixture of silicon tetrachloride and titanium tetrachloride near the end of the war due to shortages of tin.
+Stannic chloride was used as a chemical weapon in World War I, as it formed an irritating (but non-deadly) dense smoke on contact with air.
+It was supplanted by a mixture of silicon tetrachloride and titanium tetrachloride near the end of the war due to shortages of tin.